 Switzerland, like many countries in the world, is going through a series of changes in its society that are generating uncertainty: migration, behavior, generational changes, relationships, etc. These changes have been confronted, although not explicitly, in a manner very similar to the treatment the wolf has received with his return to his country.

-We are not gentle creatures, on the contrary, creatures whose drives include a powerful portion of aggressiveness.
-There are few doubts about whether our relations with the Other - different - are based mainly on fear to uncertainty, on losing control.
-Where it is better to eliminate than to yield.
+We are not Gentile creatures, on the contrary, creatures whose drives include a powerful portion of aggressiveness.
+There are few doubts about whether our relations with the Other are based mainly on fear, on fear of uncertainty, on losing control.
+Where many times it is better to eliminate than to yield.

-We are heading towards annihilation based on an irrefutable reality: we can not stop preying on the environment and on ourselves.
-The disappearance of humans at the End of History, where we will be re-animalized in a forced agreement with our given nature.
+We are heading to annihilation based on an irrefutable reality: we can not stop preying on ourselves.
+The disappearance of The Man at the end of History, where we will be re-animalized in a forced agreement with our nature.

 Como parte del proyecto, se le pidió a diferentes personas que intervinieran esta icónica tarjeta postal de Suiza con sus sentimientos hacia el lobo.